JuliaData/DataFrames.jl/docs/src/man/comparisons.md

 ### Additional Differences

 1. Pandas skips `NaN` values in analytic functions by default.
 In Julia `NaN` is just a normal floating point value, and instead a special `missing` value is used to indicate missing data.
 DataFrames.jl respects general rules in Julia in propagating `missing` values by default.

-2. Pandas keeps original column name after performing aggregation.
-DataFrames.jl appends a suffix automatically.
+2. Pandas keeps original column name after performing an analytic function.
+DataFrames.jl appends a suffix to the column name by default.

 ## Comparison with the R package dplyr